MicrosoftDocs/win32/desktop-src/storage/hw-initialization-data--scsi-.md

 ---
-title: \_HW\_INITIALIZATION\_DATA structure
+title: '\_HW\_INITIALIZATION\_DATA structure'
-description: Each SCSI miniport driver's DriverEntry routine must initialize with zeros and, then, fill in the relevant HW\_INITIALIZATION\_DATA (SCSI) information for the OS-specific port driver.Note The SCSI port driver and SCSI miniport driver models may be altered or unavailable in the future.
-Instead, we recommend using the Storport driver and Storport miniport driver models. ms.assetid: '58c80d37-a40d-4839-b516-a78720860cbc'
+description: Each SCSI miniport drivers DriverEntry routine must initialize with zeros and, then, fill in the relevant HW\_INITIALIZATION\_DATA (SCSI) information for the OS-specific port driver.Note The SCSI port driver and SCSI miniport driver models may be altered or unavailable in the future.
+Instead, we recommend using the Storport driver and Storport miniport driver models. ms.assetid: 58c80d37-a40d-4839-b516-a78720860cbc
+keywords:
+- _HW_INITIALIZATION_DATA structure Storage Devices
+- HW_INITIALIZATION_DATA structure Storage Devices
-keywords: ["_HW_INITIALIZATION_DATA structure Storage Devices", "HW_INITIALIZATION_DATA structure Storage Devices", "PHW_INITIALIZATION_DATA structure pointer Storage Devices"]
+- PHW_INITIALIZATION_DATA structure pointer Storage Devices
 topic_type:
 - apiref
 api_name: